macfernandez/venv-creation/README.md

 ```

 This command will check if pyenv's code is already downloaded in your $HOME
-directory.
+directory, and if the [configuration](./config.txt) was added in .bashrc and
+.profile (if exists) files.

-- If it's already downloaded, the program asusmes you have already
+If the code was not downloaded, the program will download it.
-installed pyenv, and made the proper modifications for its paths.

-- If pyenv's code is not downloaded, it will be.
-Then, all necesary modifications
+And if the configuration was not set, it will be.
-will be made in .bashrc (and .profile, if exists) for enabling pyenv's usage.

 ## Venv